FlagBrew/PKSM/README.md

 * [nayuki](https://github.com/nayuki) for [QR-Code-generator](https://github.com/nayuki/QR-Code-generator)
 * [jpoirier](https://github.com/jpoirier), [zsaleeba](https://gitlab.com/zsaleeba), and [Jan Švejda](https://gitlab.com/jenda.svejda) for the base and most improvements in [our picoC fork](https://github.com/FlagBrew/picoc)
 * [dlbeer](https://github.com/dlbeer) for [quirc](https://github.com/dlbeer/quirc)
+* [Griffin](https://github.com/GriffinG1) For FlagBot and all the help it has been on the server.
 * All the translators
 * Subject21_J and all the submitters for PKSM's icon
 * Allen, piepie62, SpiredMoth and all the contributors for the documentation
 * All the past contributors to the project
 * All the patrons and the huge amount of supporters that this project has gained over the year

 Without you, this project wouldn't have existed.
 Thank you.

 ## Support us